MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-for-vdi.md

 #### New deployments of Teams through Office 365 ProPlus

-Before you deploy Teams through Office 365 ProPLus, you must first uninstall any pre-existing Teams apps if they were deployed using per-machine installation.
+Before you deploy Teams through Office 365 ProPlus, you must first uninstall any pre-existing Teams apps if they were deployed using per-machine installation.

 Teams through Office 365 ProPlus is installed per-user.
 To learn more, see the [Install the Teams desktop app on VDI](#install-the-teams-desktop-app-on-vdi) section.